dret/lectures/fintech-2017/README.md

-# APIs for Fintechs Event
+# APIs and Fintech Event

-Slides for presentation at APIs for Fintech event in Zurich, Switzerland.
+Slides for presentation at ["APIs and Fintech" event in Zurich, Switzerland](https://www.meetup.com/finteCHandinnovation_meetup_zurich/events/236788168/).

 ## License